 Sending from BRL: we can only verify your documents that are issued in Brazil.
 This can be your driving licence (front and back), passport, or Brazilian issued ID card (RG).

-For the Brazilian issued ID card: Although this card may not have an expiry date, we can only accept it if it’s been issued in the past 15 years.
+Brazilian issued ID card: although this card may not have an expiry date, we can only accept it if it’s been issued in the past 15 years.
 We’ll also need to see the front and back.

 If you’re a refugee: depending on which country you’re in, we can accept more documents than the ones listed above.
 Learn about verification for refugees